xbeat/Machine-Learning/README.md

 Vector 2: [4 5 6]
 ```

+## Exploring Machine Learning with Linear Regression

+Understanding Linear Regression Fundamentals

+Linear regression serves as the cornerstone of predictive modeling, establishing relationships between dependent and independent variables through a linear equation.
+This mathematical framework enables us to model real-world relationships and make predictions based on historical data patterns.

 ## Evaluating NBA Players Using Physical and Statistical Characteristics

 Introduction to NBA Player Evaluation